How Much Does It Cost to Build a Pickleball Court in 2026?

 Preparation Expenses

-Site preparation is the first step.
-Costs here can vary.
+Site preparation comes first.
+Costs vary.

 • Clearing the land